-Most SETI experiments of the past have relied on existing radio telescopes.
-While this allows such searches to be conducted on quite large instruments (for example, the mammoth 305 m Arecibo dish, in Puerto Rico), the amount of telescope time available for the search is necessarily restricted.
-Project Phoenix for example took control of the Arecibo telescope for approximately three weeks in the spring and a similar block of time in the fall.
-Since our observations took place only at night (the sun can seriously degrade the type of narrow-band signals that SETI looks for when observing close to the ecliptic, as required by Arecibo's limited sky coverage), this really amounted to a total of three weeks of full-time observing annually.
+Radio SETI experiments have historically relied on existing radio astronomy telescopes.
+While this allows such searches to be conducted on quite large instruments (for example, the 305 m Arecibo dish, in Puerto Rico), the amount of telescope time available for the search is necessarily restricted.
+Project Phoenix, for example, took control of the Arecibo telescope for approximately three weeks in the spring and a similar block of time in the fall.
+Since observations were only made at night, this amounted to a total of only three weeks of full-time observing annually.

 During the period from September 1998 through March 2004, Project Phoenix observed for a total of 100 days at Arecibo.
 That’s only 5% of the available time.
-The Allen Telescope Array offers SETI scientists access to the telescope 24 hours per day, seven days a week and permit the search of many different target stars simultaneously.
-As a result, the Allen Telescope Array will speed up SETI targeted searching by a factor of at least 100.
+The Allen Telescope Array offers SETI scientists access to an instrument seven days a week, and permits the search of several different targets (primarily exoplanet systems) simultaneously.
+As a result, the Allen Telescope Array is speeding up SETI targeted searching by a factor of at least 100.

-Because of its ability to study many areas on the sky at once, with more channels and for 24 hours a day, the Allen Telescope Array permits an expansion from Project Phoenix’s stellar reconnaissance of 1,000 stars to a million or more nearby stars over the course of the next two decades.
+Because of its ability to study many areas on the sky at once, and with greatly improved access to a telescope, the ATA will allow an expansion from Project Phoenix’s stellar reconnaissance of 1,000 stars to a million or more nearby stars over the course of the next two decades.

-The fundamental idea behind the Allen Telescope Array was hatched during a series of workshops held in 1997 - 1999 in which a group of scientists, engineers, and technologists considered how best to pursue SETI in the coming two decades (the SETI Science and Technology Workshops).
-The scheme they favored was to fashion the telescope as an array of commercial satellite dishes.
-Because of the large market for these dishes, they are surprisingly inexpensive when purchased in quantity.
-The pseudo-random arrangement of the telescopes on the ground places all of the telescopes well inside a 1 km circle, carefully located to provide a very high quality beam shape (the spot in the sky to which the telescope is most sensitive) for both SETI observations and radio astronomy research.
-The large number of antennas provides unprecedented control of unwanted sensitivity outside the primary beam.
+The fundamental idea behind the Allen Telescope Array was generated during a series of workshops held in 1997 - 1999 in which a group of scientists, engineers, and technologists considered how best to pursue SETI in the coming two decades (the SETI Science and Technology Workshops).
+The favored scheme was an array of relatively small dishes (antennas), with a pseudo-random arrangement on the ground extending over about 1 km.
+This provides a very high quality beam shape (the spot in the sky to which the telescope is most sensitive), and thanks to the relatively large number of antennas, also minimizes (unwanted) sensitivity outside the primary beam.

-The name “Prelude” alludes to a software-based processing system named SonATA (SETI on the ATA).
-SonATA is a software-only search system implemented with enterprise servers donated by Dell and Intel.
-Detailed descriptions of the SonATA system that began operation in 2010 can be found at here.
+Software for the search, dubbed SonATA (SETI on the ATA) is a software-only search system implemented with enterprise servers donated by Dell and Intel.
+Detailed descriptions of the SonATA system that began operation in 2010 can be found here.

 By introducing a secondary mirror and a surrounding shroud, the antenna is less likely to pick up noisy radiation from the (relatively hot) ground surrounding the telescope.
 Moving the reflector assembly off-center minimizes the chance of terrestrial signals bouncing off the antenna structures and interfering with our study of cosmic emissions.
 This offset design has also been used for the 100 m Robert C. Byrd Telescope, which is in operation in West Virginia.